 5.4.10 GNSS validity duration reporting

-For a NB-IoT UE, a BL UE or a UE in enhanced coverage in a non-terrestrial network, an indication may be sent by upper layer to report the remaining GNSS measurement validity duration.
+For an NB-IoT UE, a BL UE or a UE in enhanced coverage in a non-terrestrial network, an indication may be sent by upper layers to report the remaining GNSS measurement validity duration.

+If the MAC entity receives an indication from upper layers to report the remaining GNSS measurement validity duration:

+- stop the timeAlignmentTimer associated with the pTAG, if running.

+- initiate a Random Access procedure (see clause 5.1).

+NOTE: When in RRC_CONNECTED, if the UE autonomously starts and completes GNSS acquisition using available idle periods, it is up to UE implementation whether to stop timeAlignmentTimer and initiate a Random Access procedure.

 If the GNSS validity duration reporting procedure has been triggered and not cancelled:

 - if the MAC entity has UL resources allocated for new transmission for this TTI, and;